sepsis-omics/tutorials/docs/modules/dge/index.md

 ![MDSplot](images/image11.png)

 - This is a multidimensional scaling plot which represents the variation between samples.
+- Ideally:
+    - All the LB samples would be close to each other
+    - All the MG samples would be close to each other
+    - The LB and MG groups would be far apart
 - The x-axis is the dimension with the highest magnitude.
 The control/treatment samples should be split along this axis.
-- Our LB samples are on the left and the MG samples are on the right, which looks correct.
+- Our LB samples are on the left and the MG samples are on the right, which means they are well separated on their major MDS dimension, which looks correct.

 ###Expression - MA plot
+Each dot shows the change in expression in one gene.

-- The average expression (over both condition and treatment samples) is represented on the x axis.
+- The average expression (over both condition and treatment samples) is represented on the x-axis.
     - Plot points should be symmetrical around the x-axis.
     - We can see that many genes are expressed at a low level, and some are highly expressed.
 - The fold change is represented on the y axis.
     - If expression is significantly different between treatment and control, the dots are red.
 If not, they are blue.
+(In Degust, significant means FDR <0.05).
     - At low levels of gene expression (low values of the x axis), fold changes are less likely to be significant.

+Click on the dot to see the gene name.

 ![MAplot](images/image17.png)

 ###Expression - Parallel Coordinates and heatmap
+Each line shows the change in expression in one gene, between control and treatment.

 - Go to <ss>Options</ss> at the right.
     - For <ss>FDR cut-off</ss> set at 0.001.
     - This is a significance level (an adjusted p value).
-We will set it quite low in this example.
+We will set it quite low in this example, to ensure we only examine key differences.
 - Look at the Parallel Coordinates plot.
 There are two axes:
-    - Left: Gene expression in the control samples.
+    - Left: **Control**: Gene expression in the control samples.
 All values are set at zero.
-    - Right: Gene expression in the treatment samples, relative to expression in the control.
+    - Right: **Treatment** Gene expression in the treatment samples, relative to expression in the control.
-    - Each line shows the change in expression in one gene.

 - The blocks of blue and red underneath the plot are called a heatmap.
     - Each block is a gene.
 Click on a block to see its line in the plot above.
     - Look at the row for the Treatment.
 Relative to the control, genes expressed more are red; genes expressed less are blue.